idiotekk/idiotekk.github.io/_posts/2020-12-06-python-hash.markdown

 categories: python
 ---
 If you click on this article because of the title, you'll be disappointed.
 This article is not (only) about immutable and hashable objects in python.
-The reason is that I thought of something else that's interesting the moment I start writing.
+The reason is that I was struck by something else at the moment I started writing.

 I belives most people know the famous question: